-Class Advisers.
-Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his adviser throughout the year.
+Class Officers.
+Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his advisor on academic questions throughout the year.

-For the year 1925-1926 the class advisers are as follows:
+For the year 1926-1927 the class officers are as follows: